steemit/smt-whitepaper/smt-manual/manual.md

 ### Control account security

-Security on the control account is important:
+Security on the control account is important for persons who plan to use the account post launch:

 - The control account should use 2-of-3 or 3-of-5 multisig.
 - The control account's authorities should have accounts, not keys, as multisig members.